About legal advice

 Before engaging a lawyer, you should discuss how much you may be charged and whether you can claim some of your legal costs from the insurer.

 Generally, to claim some of your legal costs from the insurer as part of your claim, the amount paid on your claim must exceed a certain threshold.
-These thresholds are updated each July and are outlined in section 55F of the Motor Accident Insurance Act 1994 and section 27 of the Motor Accident Insurance Regulation 2018.
+These thresholds are prescribed in a Ministerial Notice and are updated each July.

 As an example, the thresholds for crashes that occurred between 1 July 2018 and 30 June 2019 are $45,430 (lower limit) and $75,750 (upper limit).
 If the amount paid by the insurer for your claim: